Purpose & goals

 This study has helped subject librarians know and understand what priorities are most important for faculty members.
 As a result, they were able to adjust their focus to working with faculty on the things that are most important to them.
 Also, it has helped settle a debate in the library where some subject librarians thought that a doctorate was an important qualification for a position.
 This study made it clear that faculty members didn’t care what degree librarians should have.
 This study will help with future position creation and hiring decisions since it identifies the most important characteristics that subject librarians should have.

-Practical Implications & Value
+Practical Implication & Value

 This study helps support and update the ongoing discussion of the opinion of faculty members on subject librarians.
 It helps subject librarians know that they need to focus more on faculty members' terminology and agenda if they want to be successful at working with them.
 The survey can be used as a template by other institutions to evaluate their faculty members’ opinions and priorities related to subject librarians.
 It can also be used to inform position and hiring decisions at other institutions.